gusdewa/dot-net-core-onion-arch-example/readme.md

 1. Go to any folder having name pattern `*.Tests`, e.g., `~/ParkingLot/ParkingLot.ApplicationService.Tests`
 2. Run CLI `dotnet test`

-## Code Base Patterns and Structure
+## Source Code Patterns and Structure
 The structure follow **Domain Driven Design** principle.
 It placed the **Domain** as a core dependency.
 The **Domain** is wrapped inside the **Application Service**.
 All interaction to the infrastructure, e.g., Console or File, is maintained in the **Infrasturcture** project.
 Through *interface segragetation* (the interfaces are placed in the **Domain**), the **Application Service** can be aware of it, but not having a direct dependency to it.
 It can be then injected by a Dependency Resolver library.

 - `ParkingLot.ApplicationService\`: